Somerset & Dorset, Local RailwaysItems selected: Total cost:

 Simon Castens [Publisher: Wild Swan 2023] Hardback 192 pages

-Out of stock and being reprinted, copies will be available from mid January.
-In the meantime you can pre-order a copy, all books will be sent out in the order that they were received as soon as the book is back in stock.
-The reprint is the same price and format as the original book, but includes a number of minor corrections together with two new photographs.
-Beautifully laid out by Steve Phillips and well received since publication in May of this year, this is a well produced quality hardback book, which tells the detailed story of where how and why the film was made.
+Newly reprinted, at the same price and in the same format as the original book, but including a number of minor corrections together with a new photograph.
+Beautifully laid out by Steve Phillips and well received, this is a well produced quality hardback book, which tells the detailed story of where how and why the film was made.
 It includes details of all of the railway stock and locations featured in the film and forms a great source book for modellers, drawing upon numerous sources and including 321 photographs and 9 plans.
 Beautifully produced and touching upon numerous subjects and stories, including anecdotes and information on the key people involved in the filming, this is a book that will appeal to both enthusiasts and also anyone with an interest and affection for the optimism and hope that once existed in this beautiful country of ours.

 Duncan Harper [Publisher: Millstream 1987] Hardback 112 pages

 Something quite different; a personal, well researched and unique cameo of railway history in the Somerset and Wiltshire counties.
 Artistically put together but not at the expense of accuracy, this is a beautiful book which has appeal both to and beyond the railway fraternity.